benallfree/pocketpages/app/(main)/docs/starter-kits.md

 bun dev # or npm,yarn,pnpm...
 ```

+For more detail, see https://github.com/benallfree/pocketpages/blob/master/starters/daisyui

-## deploy-pockethost
+## deploy-pockethost-manual

-This kit helps you deploy to pockethost.io.
+This kit helps you deploy manually to pockethost.io.
 See the [deployment guide](/docs/deploying) for more details.

+## deploy-pockethost-ga

+This kit helps you deploy as a Github Action to pockethost.io.
+See the [deployment guide](/docs/deploying) for more details.

+## deploy-fly-manual

+This kit helps you deploy manually to fly.io.
+See the [deployment guide](/docs/deploying) for more details.

-## deploy-fly
+## deploy-fly-ga

-This kit helps you deploy to fly.io.
+This kit helps you deploy via Github Action to fly.io.
+It requires `deploy-fly-manual` as well.
 See the [deployment guide](/docs/deploying) for more details.